kubeshop/tracetest/docs/installing.md

 - Docker Compose

 **Requirements**:
 - Jaeger or other compatible backend.
-If you don't have one, the installer will help you configuring it
+If missing, the installer will help you configure one.
 - OpenTelemetry Collector.
 If you don't have one, the installer will help you configuring it
 - A `docker-compose.yaml` (configurable) file in the project directory.
 If you don't have one, the installer will create an empty file for you